Remove Alcohol Stains - Step By Step Instructions

 Step 1: Mix a solution of two cups cool water and one tablespoon dishwashing liquid.

-Step 2: Using this solution, sponge the stain from the alcohol with a clean white cloth.
+Step 2: Using this solution, sponge the spot with a clean white cloth.

 Step 3: Next, blot at the solution until the liquid is absorbed.